Health and Safety policy

 There is cover for volunteers, but you should ensure that they are not doing work of a hazardous or specialist nature.

 For other tasks, you should take sensible precautions to make sure that volunteers remain safe.
 Where you have employees, you should generally afford the same level of protection to volunteers as you do to them.
-For example, this may mean that you have to provide them with relevant information, training or personal protective equipment.
+This may mean providing them with relevant information, training, or personal protective equipment.

-What about volunteers using their own vehicles on church business?
+Volunteers using their own vehicles on church business

 Outside groups using your premises